In this video, we answer some common questions about copyright:What is fair use?

-It is your responsibility to verify that a work is in the public domain before you upload it to YouTube.
-There is no official list of works in the public domain.
+It's your responsibility to verify that a work is in the public domain before you upload it to YouTube.
+There's no official list of works in the public domain.
 However, there are some useful resources online that might help you.
 Columbia University Libraries and the Copyright Information Center at Cornell University both offer helpful guides to works that may fall in the public domain.
-Neither YouTube, nor either university, can guarantee that all the works linked to are free from copyright protection.
+None of these entities, including YouTube, can guarantee that all the works linked to are free from copyright protection.

-You need a copyright owner’s permission to create new works based on their original content.
-Derivative works may include fanfiction, sequels, translations, spin-offs, adaptations, etc. You’ll probably want to get legal advice from an expert before uploading videos that are based on the characters, storylines, and other elements of copyright-protected material.
+You need a copyright owner’s permission to create works based on their original content.
+Derivative works may include fanfiction, sequels, translations, spin-offs, adaptations, and so on.
+Try to get legal advice from an expert before uploading videos that are based on the characters, storylines, and other elements of copyright-protected material.